loganmt05/body-of-work/README.md

 My manager selected me as the lead mentor for one of our summer interns.
 I provided guidance to the intern by suggesting stories to work on and setting up foundational informational sessions on each aspect of our product to help the intern feel comfortable on the team.
 I set up regular pair programming sessions and ensured I was an accessible resource for any questions to help the intern past any blockers and to guide him toward independent work by the end of the internship.
+By the end of the internship, the intern completed a new API endpoint for our backend service, and contributed a script that backs up Hive data to Postgres.

 ### Genesys Works Intern Mentor (2023)
 My manager assigned me as the lead mentor for our Genesys Works high school intern.